spacepy/spacepy/Doc/source/tips.rst

     >>> for i in range(len(data)):
     >>>     data[i] += 1

-For me this is 6 function calls in 2.590 CPU seconds (from :py:mod:`cProfile`)
+This is 6 function calls in 2.590 CPU seconds (from :py:mod:`cProfile`)

-The next more Pythonic way is with a list comprehension
+The next, more Pythonic, way is with a list comprehension
     >>> data = [val+1 for val in data]

-this is 4 function calls in 1.643 CPU seconds (~1.6x)
+This is 4 function calls in 1.643 CPU seconds (~1.6x)

 Next we introduce numpy_ and change our list to an array then add one
     >>> data = np.asarray(data)
     >>> data += 1

-this is 6 function calls in 1.959 CPU seconds (~1.3x), better than the for loop but worse than the list comprehension
+This is 6 function calls in 1.959 CPU seconds (~1.3x), better than the for loop but worse than the list comprehension

 Next we do this the `right` way and just create it in numpy_ and never leave